paradedb/paradedb/README.md

   (coming soon!).

-- **SQL Interface**: ParadeDB allows you to write search queries in SQL and ensures ACID guarantees on your search queries, so you don't need to worry about partial updates.
+- **SQL Interface**: ParadeDB allows you to write search queries in SQL and ensures ACID transactions.

-- **Consolidation**: ParadeDB consolidates your database and search engine into a single system.
-You don't need to manage two separate systems, and you don't need to worry about keeping them in sync.
+- **Consolidation**: ParadeDB consolidates your database and search engine into a single system, so you don't need to worry about keeping separate services in sync.

 - **Scalability**: ParadeDB is built for scale.
 It supports distributed search, high availability, backups, and point-in-time-recovery.